Spinal Stenosis Surgery

 If the laminae are compressed, medical professionals will try to treat them with conservative methods like physical therapy or medication.
 However, if these conservative methods do not work, a laminectomy may be necessary.

-We encourage you to contact iRISE Spine and Joint today to learn more about our spinal stenosis surgery in Miami.
+We encourage you to contact iRISE Spine and Joint today to learn more about spinal stenosis surgery.

 What Is a Laminectomy?